 4) View-based methods: These methods rely on creating 2D projections of the point clouds using the tried and tested architectures from 2D computer vision.
-A tactic that can help improve model performance, in this case, is to create multiple projections from different angles and vote for a final prediction.
+In this case, a tactic that can help improve model performance is to create multiple projections from different angles and vote for a final prediction.

 Annotating LiDAR data